percolate/blend/pkgs/eslint-plugin/README.md

 ### `eslint-plugin-import`

 The rule `import/no-unresolved` is on by default which means [eslint-plugin-import](https://www.yarnpkg.com/en/package/eslint-plugin-import) has to be configured.
-`plugin:@percolate/node` enables [plugin:import/typescript](https://github.com/benmosher/eslint-plugin-import#typescript) with node resolution for you.
+`plugin:@percolate/node` configures [eslint-import-resolver-node](https://www.yarnpkg.com/en/package/eslint-import-resolver-node) for you automatically.

+#### Webpack

-If you're using Webpack, you'll need to configure it:
+If you're using Webpack, you'll need to `yarn eslint-import-resolver-webpack --dev` and configure it:

 ```js
 // .eslintrc.js